Marcellis/mad-codelabs/docs/level4-task2/level4-task-2.md

 - When a user has made their move it’s visualized which move they made and which move the computer made.
 - The result (win, lose, draw) is displayed.
     - Every game played is stored in a Room database.
 A game consists of:
-    - Date at which the game was played
+    - Date at which the game was played.
-    - Which move the computer made
+    - Which move the computer made.
-    - Which move the player made
+    - Which move the player made.
-    - The result of the game (win, lose, draw)
+    - The result of the game (win, lose, draw).
 - The game history should be displayed.
 - The user should be able to clear the game history.

-The images used can be downloaded from this [link](https://docs.google.com/uc?export=download&id=1tQ1l5_LyIVqytaVXUc874FIMMjeEKxxR)
+The images used can be downloaded from this [link](https://docs.google.com/uc?export=download&id=1tQ1l5_LyIVqytaVXUc874FIMMjeEKxxR).

 The end result should look something like this (**note** statistics are optional, see the extra section):

 ### Tips

 Storing object references in Room is not possible.
-So if you want to use enums, or a Date object in the Game Entity class you will be needing TypeConverters, the following link has some good documentation and even an example using a Date object on how to use [TypeConverters](https://developer.android.com/training/data-storage/room/referencing-data)
+So if you want to use enums, or a `Date` object in the `Game` entity class you will be needing `TypeConverters`, the following link has some good documentation and even an example using a `Date` object on how to use [TypeConverters](https://developer.android.com/training/data-storage/room/referencing-data)

 ### Solution

 Now, you are on your own.
 There is no solution provided.
 Good Luck!
-Push the app to your GitHub Repository.
+Push the app to your GitLab Repository.

 ### Optional